 Hilda Mason Teaching Fellows have the option to receive 3-units of course credit (at no tuition cost) for teaching a 3-unit course and may also receive credit (with the approval of the mentor/supervisor) for the preparation of the course.

 Cancellation of the Course

-If a Teaching Fellowship course is cancelled because of no enrollment, the Hilda Mason Teaching Fellowship will not be cancelled.
+If a Teaching Fellowship course is cancelled because of no or low enrollment, the Hilda Mason Teaching Fellowship opportunity will not be cancelled for the student.
 The student will be encouraged to offer the course in another venue, if possible, or at another time.